unixpickle/goule/README.md

      * Create list of forward rules
    * Write the rest of the AJAX API stubs
      * Set admin rules
+ * Simplify the code and use DRY as much as possible.
+   * Use reflection for AJAX API calls

 ## Possible TODOs down the road